-Secretaria de Communicaciones Estados Unidos Mexicanos Mexico DF the past six months.
+Secretaria de Communicaciones Estados Unidos Mexicanos Mexico DF show that the pet has been vaccinated for rabies within the past six months.
 A fee is charged for the required verification of the certificate by a Mexican consulate.

 DOGS AND CATS